miketweaver/bsidesslc-hacker-challenges-2017/reversing_required/400_whos_got_a_handle_on_this/solution.md

 Perfect.
 That's the same as [200 - Reverse Me](reversing_required/200_reverse_me/challenge.md).
 Let's fix it.

 Add `89504e47` to the beginning of the binary file using your hex editor.
+After that's done, let's look at it.

 ```
 $ file naes